mitsuoxv/jp-gasoline/README.md

 Wholesale prices follow Dubai crude oil prices of one month ago.
 Correlations are 0.97 if 0 month lag from Dubai to wholesalers, 0.9822 if 1 month lag, and 0.9481 if 2 months lag.
+The highest correlation is if wholesales lag Dubai by 1 month.

 ### vs retail gasoline price